pmem/pmem.github.io/content/memkind/manpages/memkind.3.md

 # NAME #

-**memkind** - Heap manager that enables allocations to memory with different properties.
+**memkind** - A heap manager that enables allocations to memory with different properties.

-This header expose STANDARD and EXPERIMENTAL API.
+This header expose a STANDARD and an EXPERIMENTAL API.
 API Standards are described below in this man page.

 # SYNOPSIS #